Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

 \subsubsection{Bulk description}

-\paragraph{Phase-I: connected phase} To compute $\mathcal{E}^\text{bulk}(B_L:B_R)$ from bulk point of view we first have to find the entanglement wedge of $B_L \cup B_R$.
-As shown in fig.\ref{fig-BB}(a), in connected phase the extremal surface is a geodesic in AdS$_3$ with its two endpoints on the boundary, thus the entanglement wedge of the whole black hole is bounded by the extremal surface and a space-like interval on the boundary.
+\paragraph{Phase-I: connected phase} To calculate $\mathcal{E}(B_L:B_R)$ from the bulk point of view we first need to determine the entanglement wedge of $B_L \cup B_R$.
+As shown in fig.\ref{fig-BB}(a), the entanglement wedge of the whole black hole is the light blue region bounded by a space-like interval $QP$ on the boundary and the extremal surface which is a geodesic connecting $Q$ and $P$ in the AdS$_3$ bulk.
 The cross section connects the extremal surface (the blue arc in fig.\ref{fig-BB}(a)) and the EOW brane (the dark blue region).
-To employ the DES formula (\ref{eq:des}), one has to combine the area term from the cross section with the contribution from defect negativity and then do extremization.
+To employ the DES formula \eqref{eq:des}, one has to combine the area term from the cross section with the defect term from the defect contribution and then do extremization.
 The defect term in \eqref{eq:des} is given by the single interval result \eqref{eq:bulkdefonept}, i.e.

-which is a constant so we only need to extremize the area term.
+which is a constant thus the extremization only needs to be performed on the area term.
 The calculation of the minimal cross section is similar to eq.(5.20) in \cite{Li21}, which gives